What Should I Not Buy At Costco?

 You may also like: How To Shop At Costco Without Breaking The Bank

 When asked what not to buy at Costco, books come to mind as another item you should avoid.
-Unless you don’t have any place else to buy books, you should avoid making an impulse purchase of books at Costco.
+Unless you don’t have any place else to buy books, you should avoid making an impulse buy of books at Costco.

 Instead, you might look for a local bookstore and help support a small business in your area at the same time.
 Plus, you’ll be able to find more book titles in an actual book store.